 This will return you to the Event Viewer, where you should have about two “Events” listed in the filtered log.
 Click each event and look at the information provided.
 If no errors are detected, go on to the next method.
 You do not have issues with your RAM hardware.
 If you do see an error, you need to continue to Step #8.

 If you have a problem with your RAM, the only way to fix it is to replace your RAM sticks.
 You can test each one, if you prefer, by shutting down your computer and removing all the sticks except the one you are testing.
 Then you can reboot your computer and rerun steps #1-7.

 Repeat this with all the sticks.
 Replace any that had errors with factory-recommended RAM sticks.
 When you have replaced all the faulty RAM sticks, check to see if the System and Compressed Memory has returned to normal CPU usage.

-Steam’s installer has a built-in repair feature that can be useful to automatically fix Steam.
+Steam client’s installer has a built-in repair feature that can be useful to automatically fix Steam.
 You do need to make sure you backup your game file before using this method.

 First, back up your game files before you attempt to fix Steam.
-To do this, you must open the folder where you have Steam installed.
+To do this, you must open the steam directory folder where you have Steam installed.
 By default, you should be able to find it by typing “File Explorer” into the Start menu and opening it.

 Then choose “This PC” on the left menu.
 Select “Windows C:” on the right.
 Type “steamapps” into the search bar.